Providing sustainable housing in South African townships.

 Founder & Director

 Nhlanhla Ndlovu was born and raised in Soweto, sharing a living space with 12 immediate and extended family members.
 Tired of his poor living conditions and lacking financial resources to contract builders, he joined forces with friends, who were skilled in plumbing and carpentry.
-Together, they to build his first structure in his own backyard, which his family lives in today.
+Together, they built his first structure in his own backyard, which his family lives in today.

 This newly formed team started assisting with small-scale affordable housing projects in Soweto.
 This is when the idea for Hustlenomics was born -- providing both affordable housing options and jobs, not just in Soweto but across townships in